daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 # Equipment

 Equipment in the Cypher System plays only a small role.
-It’s far more important to focus on what you can do than on what you have.
-Still, sometimes it’s important to know if you’ve got enough rope, or what kind of gun your space pilot has at their hip.
+It's far more important to focus on what you can do than on what you have.
+Still, sometimes it's important to know if you've got enough rope, or what kind of gun your space pilot has at their hip.

 ## Animal Form Minor Abilities Table